This page explains option expiration, how an option can be exercised, and the difference between American and European

 - American options can be exercised any time during their life.
 If you own an American option, you can exercise it any time from the moment you buy it until its expiration date.

-European options, on the contrary, can be exercised only exactly at the moment of their expiration.
+- European options can be exercised only at the moment of expiration (not before).

-Note that the names have nothing to do with the places where these options trade.
-There are both kinds of options (American and European) trading in America and also both kinds trading in Europe.
-These two kinds of options are also traded in other parts of the world, but they are still called American and European.
-It is about when it can be exercised and not about the location.
+Note that these names have nothing to do with the places where the options trade.
+Both kinds (American and European) trade in America as well as Europe (and other parts of the world).
+It is about when the option can be exercised, not location.